 For this criteria, we considered the overall quality of each system’s features, along with system stability, and security.
 We evaluated whether or not it offers a good value for its price point and standout features.
 Finally, we accounted for our experts’ personal experience using each system and interacting with customer service representatives, its reviews, and the personal experience of other small business owners.

 Click through the questions below to get answers to some of your most frequently asked Hike POS questions.

 Hike is not a free POS, although it offers a 14-day free trial.
 Hike’s price range is also very competitive when compared to retail-specific POS systems with advanced inventory management capabilities.

 We recommend Hike for small retail businesses and specialty shops needing advanced inventory and order management features, mobility, and easy scalability for a quick subscription upgrade (for busy seasons) and downgrade (for off-seasons).

 If you prefer a POS system with built-in payment processing and ecommerce features, consider Square for Retail.
 For businesses primarily selling online, you can get more value for your money with Shopify.
 Meanwhile, small restaurants can be better served by restaurant-specific POS systems like Toast.

-Hike is an inventory POS system that allows you to expand your business without costing an arm and a leg.
+Hike is a POS system that allows you to expand your business without costing an arm and a leg.
 Its basic plan offers valuable inventory, store management, and accounting integrations to let you efficiently manage your business across multiple locations.
-It is a perfect POS system if your business needs to be mobile and in several locations (offline, in-store, and even warehouses) where real-time inventory syncing is crucial.
+It is one of the best POS systems if your business needs to be mobile and in several locations (offline, in-store, and even warehouses) where real-time inventory syncing is crucial.

 Sign up with Hike for a 14-day free trial—no credit card required.